tobek/laminae/notes.md

 # Connections to other worlds

-- Pablo Bronstein's "Hell in its Heyday" maybe some remote LEC, or LEP or NEP. maybe past LEP before they used it all up
+- Pablo Bronstein's "Hell in its Heyday" maybe some remote LEP, or LEP or NEP. maybe past LEC before they used it all up
 - Annals of the Parrigues

 # Wizards of the Coast stuff to rip out? (copyright)